mridgers/clink/docs/api.md

 ##### clink.is_rl_variable_true(readline_var_name)

 Returns the boolean value of a Readline variable.
-These can be set with the clink_inputrc file, more details of which can be found in the [Readline manual](http://tinyurl.com/oum26rp).
+These can be set with the inputrc file, more details of which can be found in the [Readline manual](http://tinyurl.com/oum26rp).

 ##### clink.lower(text)